 You’ll almost certainly find New Zealand sunnier (although of course we get grey days).
 While the Republic’s sunniest spot (the south east coast) gets around 1600 sunshine hours a year, New Zealand’s three major cities all get over two thousand hours a year.

 While Ireland has lots of its own rural and rugged beauty, New Zealand has that and much more - glorious sub-tropical sandy surf beaches, great native forests, mountains, lakes, rivers and fjords.

-It’s one of the reasons 9,000 Britons voted us as their ‘favourite country’ in the Telegraph Travel Awards 2014 - for the third year in a row.
+It’s one of the reasons Britons voted us as their ‘favourite country’ in the Telegraph Travel Awards 2017 - for the fifth year in a row.

 If you were to visit, you’d only get a taste.
 If you migrate to New Zealand, you’ll have time to explore it all.

 Cost of living is actually quite difficult to compare, and of course it has to be put in context with what you’re earning.
 Some things in New Zealand will cost more, and others less.
 You’ll also find living is more expensive in some places (like Auckland) than it is in rural areas or the South Island.

 But overall, the cost of living in New Zealand is pretty much comparable to that of any OECD country.